The second we got our farm, natural chicken keeping became a priority.

 You might not realize that predators aren’t just wild animals—domestic cats and dogs can cast an eye at your flock.

-So, even if you don’t have wild predators, remember that a secure coop and run will help prevent your flock from becoming a chicken chew toy.
+So, even if you don’t have wild predators, remember that a secure predator-proof chicken coop and run will help prevent your flock from becoming a chicken chew toy.
+You can use things like hardware cloth or chicken wire to prevent digging predators from getting in the coop.

 4. Assuming chickens will fend for themselves and stay healthy

-Probably one of the biggest mistakes I see is when new owners assume that natural chicken keeping means letting the hens forage for their own sustenance.
+Common chicken keeping mistakes include new owners assuming that natural chicken keeping means letting the hens forage for their own sustenance (completely free-ranging).

 You won’t believe how many emails I get from owners who aren’t getting eggs and have no idea that diet is the issue.